eoweed/Winedemic/README.md

 Blue states have more fun! --with wine!

-Blue states dominate wine shipments accross all three years.
+Blue states dominate wine shipments across all three years.
 Though, Red states did steadily increase their slice of the pie from year to year.

 - [ ]  How do wine shipments compare between states that had stay at home orders issued vs states that did not?